nkpatil/Assignment/employee/readme.txt

-First of all enter into employee directory.
-Then to run loopback server write command in terminal: " slc run " (Please make sure that you are in employee folder) Now your loopback server is running at "http://ip:3000/" (capy and paste this link in url) There are two panels in url:
-  1. Employee entry: You can enter employee details in input fields and press "Add employee" button to submit employee details.
-  2. Employee List: You'll get employees list (name and designation) that saved in mongodb database.

 SSH login procedure:
-1. Ask me my ip
+1. Please call me and ask me my ip address.
+Let's assume my ip is my_ip.
-2. ssh naresh@my_ip
+2. Enter the following command into the terminal to login: ssh naresh@my_ip
-3. enter password gpnaresh22
+3. Enter the following password: gpnaresh22

-4. visit the url: my_ip:3000
+After successfully logging in to my computer:
+  - First of all, enter the following command into the employee directory: "cd employee"
+  - Then to run the loopback server, write the following command in the terminal: "slc run" (Make sure that you are in the employee folder)
+  - Now your loopback server is running at "http://my_ip:3000/" (visit the url: my_ip:3000)
-5. You will see the page
+  - You will see the page with two panels in the url:
-start the server before visiting the url
+    1. Employee entry: You can enter employee details into the input fields and press the "Add employee" button to submit employee details.
+    2. Employee List: You will get the list of employees(name and designation) that is saved in the mongo database.

+  - Press "CTRL+C" in the terminal to stop the server.

-To check mongodb database:
+To check the mongo database:
-  - Write "mongo" in terminal.
-Then you'll entered into mongodb.
+  - Write "mongo" in the terminal.
+Then you will enter into mongodb.
-  - Write "use test" to enter into database named test.
+  - Write "use test" to enter into the database named test.
-  - Then to check the employee entries: write command "db.employee.find()" - It will get all entries saved in employee table.
+  - Then to check the employee entries, write the command "db.employee.find()" - It will retrieve all entries saved in the employee table.